williamscyber/Wireguard-VPN-Server/README.md

 Then run these commands to lock down sensitive files:
 ```
-chmod 600 /etc/wireguard/*.key /etc/wireguard/wg0.conf
+chmod 600 /etc/WireGuard/*.key /etc/WireGuard/wg0.conf
-chmod 700 /etc/wireguard
+chmod 700 /etc/WireGuard
 ```

-Then finally we must make it so Wireguard runs persistently on boot:
+Then finally we must make it so WireGuard runs persistently on boot:
 ```
 sudo systemctl start wg-quick@wg0
 sudo systemctl enable wg-quick@wg0
 ```

-You can verify that Wireguard is running correctly with these commands:
+You can verify that WireGuard is running correctly with these commands:
 ```
 sudo systemctl status wg-quick@wg0  # checks systemctl status
 sudo wg show wg0  # verify wg is up/checks live view of wg interface